Gender Pay Gap Report 2023

 The pay rates for these employees are set by our clients, and they are based on the role and the shift type they are employed for.

 The image below shows the gender distribution when colleagues are placed into four equally sized quartiles based on pay.

-Overall, CREGG Recruitment has a gender split of 70% male and 30% female.
+Overall, CREGG Labour Solutions has a gender spilt of 71% male 29% female.

 In summary CREGG Labour Solutions offer all employees across the organisation with the same opportunities for progression, career development and recognition in an environment that is fair and equal.